rfranks/ai-chat-ehr/docs/architecture.md

 the chain executor invokes `_ensure_prompt_categories` to infer them.
 The helper first inspects the prompt metadata and cached results; if no categories are available it instantiates a lazily-created `CategoryClassifier`.
-The classifier serialises the prompt payload to JSON, invokes its `LLMChain`, and parses the response into category slugs using a deterministic parser.
+The classifier serializes the prompt payload to JSON, invokes its `LLMChain`, and parses the response into category slugs using a deterministic parser.
 Successful classifications are cached by a digest of the prompt metadata, and the inferred slugs are injected back into the prompt metadata for downstream consumers.